thecolombian/Unlocking_happiness/README.md

   - [Remote Work and Mental Health](https://www.kaggle.com/datasets/waqi786/remote-work-and-mental-health)

 > [!WARNING]
 > Please note that the dataset used in this analysis may contain synthetic data.
 Synthetic data is artificially generated, often designed to resemble real-world data patterns without originating from actual individuals or events.
 While synthetic datasets can provide valuable insights and maintain privacy, they may not fully capture the complexities and nuances found in authentic data.
 Analyses and insights derived from synthetic data should be interpreted with caution, as certain trends, correlations, or relationships may not hold in real-world applications.
 When applying these findings to real-world scenarios, further validation using authentic data is recommended to ensure accuracy and reliability.
 We advise stakeholders to consider this limitation when drawing conclusions or making data-driven decisions based on this analysis.

 [Back to Top](#top)

 ## Project Outline
-1. Project Ideation: Define the research questions, objectives, and scope of the project to ensure a clear focus on the impact of work settings on employee well-being.
+1. **Project Ideation:** Define the research questions, objectives, and scope of the project to ensure a clear focus on the impact of work settings on employee well-being.

-2. Data Fetching/API Integration: Collect relevant data through APIs or data sources, ensuring a comprehensive dataset that includes key indicators of employee work setting and well-being.
+2. **Data Fetching Integration:** Collect relevant data through data sources, ensuring a comprehensive dataset that includes key indicators of employee work setting and well-being.

-3. Data Analysis: Clean, preprocess, and analyze the data to uncover patterns, correlations, and insights into factors affecting employee well-being.
+3. **Data Analysis:** Clean, preprocess, and analyze the data to uncover patterns, correlations, and insights into factors affecting employee well-being.

-4. Building the ML Model: Develop machine learning models, such as Decision Trees and Random Forests, to identify influential factors and predict employee satisfaction levels.
+4. **Building the ML Model:** Develop machine learning models, such as Decision Trees and Random Forests, to identify influential factors and predict employee satisfaction levels.

-5. Testing: Evaluate and validate model performance to ensure accuracy and reliability in predicting employee well-being and satisfaction.
+5. **Testing:** Evaluate and validate model performance to ensure accuracy and reliability in predicting employee well-being and satisfaction.

-6. Creating Documentation: Document the project process, methodology, and findings to ensure clarity and reproducibility for future users.
+6. **Creating Documentation:** Document the project process, methodology, and findings to ensure clarity and reproducibility for future users.

-7. Creating the Presentation: Summarize the insights, methodology, and results in a presentation format to communicate findings effectively to stakeholders.
+7. **Creating the Presentation:** Summarize the insights, methodology, and results in a presentation format to communicate findings effectively to stakeholders.

 [Back to Top](#top)